deadmilkman/ingress-modernizr/README.md

 # ingress-modernizr

-A Helm post-renderer that automatically converts Kubernetes Ingress resources into Gateway API resources using [ingress2gateway](https://github.com/kubernetes-sigs/ingress2gateway).
+A tool that automatically converts Kubernetes Ingress resources into Gateway API resources using [ingress2gateway](https://github.com/kubernetes-sigs/ingress2gateway).

+`ingress-modernizr` can work as:

-`ingress-modernizr` injects itself between Helm's template output and the final apply step.
+- A Helm post-renderer that injects itself between Helm's template output and the final apply step
+- A standalone tool that processes rendered Kubernetes manifests from files or stdin

 It runs `ingress2gateway` under the hood, replaces all Ingress resources, and returns a transformed manifest set containing the Gateway API equivalents (e.g., Gateway, HTTPRoute, service attachments, etc.).

 This makes it possible to progressively modernize charts and clusters without modifying the charts themselves.